gboeing/ppd430/syllabus/readme.md

 ## Module 1

-**Aug 24 - Introduction**
+**Aug 24 - Introduction and Software Workshop**

-We introduce the course, the syllabus, the semester's expectations and schedule, and set up the computing environment for coursework.
+We introduce the course, the syllabus, the semester's expectations and schedule, and hold a workshop to install course software on personal computers.

 Readings to be completed prior to class: